lb-declarative-e2e-test

 }

 It combines and exposes API from Mocha and supertest.
-The test generation logic has been moved to declarative-test-structure-generator
+The test generation logic has been moved to declarative-test-structure-generator, check it out for the full API doc.

-option was added in the latest release and allows to perform multiple requests in a single test, read more…
+The steps option was added in the latest release and allows to perform multiple requests in a single test, read more…

 A demo example is available on Github.